Have you noticed that your email newsletter subscribers get bored?

-Polls and Surveys in the email newsletter: Who is your reader?
-Any ideas?
+7. Polls and Surveys in the email newsletter

-Show people, their opinion is important for you.
-It can be just one question or the survey to know your audience better.
-Of course, this interactive element should follow the main idea of your email marketing activity and fits the brand style.
+Show people their opinion is important for you.
+It can be just one question or a survey to know your audience better.
+Of course, this interactive element should follow the main idea of your email marketing activity and fit the brand style.

 Here are some variants of such questions: